Coaching for High-Masking and Late-diagnosed ADHD & AuDHD Adults

 I recommend starting with my 12-week coaching package, which is $2,100 total.
 Payment can be made either in full or in monthly installments.

-A small number of sliding scale spots are available to support accessibility.
+A number of sliding scale spots are available to support accessibility.
 Please reach out if that would be helpful for you.

 -